Hartwick College Campus at sunrise

 Students are considered full-time if they take a minimum of 12 credit-hours in the fall and 12 credit-hours for J Term/spring combined.
 Students who wish to drop a course and fall below full-time status after the add-drop period has ended should contact the Financial Aid Office for guidance.

-Generally speaking, outside scholarships reduce loans, both parent and student, to cover the cost of attendance.
+Generally speaking, outside scholarships reduce both parent and student loans to cover the cost of attendance.
 When we receive notification of receipt of an outside scholarship, we usually reduce the parent loan or alternative student loan first, then other student loans.
 In most cases, these scholarships are intended to meet financial need; students may lose federal eligibility for programs such as Work-Study and/or Subsidized Loan (part or all of the Subsidized amount may be moved into the Unsubsidized Loan program) or Hartwick gift aid if the total cost of attendance is exceeded.
 Hartwick will also reduce its scholarship assistance if outside awards stipulate that they may be applied only to tuition and cause tuition to be overfunded by a combination of Hartwick merit scholarships, New York State TAP, and the outside award.

 Office of Financial Aid